bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 Wasmtime's `run` subcommand has traditionally supported running Wasm modules as well as invoking that **module**'s exported function.
 However, with the evolution of the Wasm Component Model, this article focuses on a newer capability; creating a component that exports a function and then demonstrating how to invoke that **component**'s exported function.

 By the end of this article, you’ll be ready to create Wasm components and orchestrate their exported component functions to improve your workflow's efficiency and promote reuse.
-Examples include:
+Potential examples include:

 * Shell Scripting: Embed Wasm logic directly into Bash or Python scripts for seamless automation.
 * CI/CD Pipelines: Validate components in GitHub Actions, GitLab CI, or other automation tools without embedding them in host applications.